Skip to main content

 The BSF186 is available as a free download from the CBSA website at cbsa-asfc.gc.ca.
 Search for "BSF186" or "B4 personal effects."
 You can also pick up a paper copy at any Canadian port of entry.

-The BSF186 (Form B4) is a CBSA customs declaration form specifically designed for people who are establishing or re-establishing residency in Canada.
-It is a detailed inventory of all the personal and household goods you are bringing to Canada — both items arriving with you now and items you will ship or import later.
+The BSF186 (Form B4) is a CBSA customs declaration form used by people who are establishing or re-establishing residence in Canada.
+It is a detailed inventory of the personal and household goods you are importing, both the items arriving with you now and the items you will ship or import later.
+CBSA officers use it to release your accompanying goods and to clear your "goods to follow" duty- and tax-free when they arrive.

 The Two Lists: Goods Accompanying vs. Goods to Follow